ruchitgandhi/MovieApi/README.md

    Both have their advantages and disadvantages which can be read here - https://www.codementor.io/arpitbhayani/fast-and-efficient-pagination-in-mongodb-9095flbqr

+2) Express-generator to generate sample project using nodejs and express.

+3) Separating the application into routes, controllers, model, and views - MVC methodology.

+4) Usage of package.json file for managing dependencies as well as starting app on the Heroku cloud.

 ## Server Cloud Hosting
 Node.js server hosted on Heroku